valdemirum/FGCV-aircraft-prediction/README.md

 |  resources           # Folder with different files used for showing the model in action.
 │  model_weights.pt    # The best model weights.
-│  main.ipynb          # The notebook that the model was trained with │  classes.csv         # To be added.
+│  main.ipynb          # The notebook that the model was trained with │  classes.csv         # The available classes.
 ```
 <br>